meteor-useraccounts/core/README.md

 * `formValidationFeedback` - (Boolean, default true) [**works only with bootstrap**] Specifies whether to display validation feed-back inside input elements: see [here](http://getbootstrap.com/css/#forms-control-validation) inside the subsection *With optional icons*.
 * `continuousValidation` - (Boolean, default true) Specifies whether to continuously validate field values while the user is typing. *Continuous validation is performed client-side only to save round trips with the server*.
 * `showAddRemoveServices` - (Boolean, default false) Tells whether to show soccial account buttons also when the user is signed in.
 In case it is set to true, the text of buttons will change from 'Sign in With XXX' to 'Add XXX' or 'Remove XXX' when the user signs in.
 'Add' will be used if that particular service is still not assiciated with the current account, while 'Remove' is used only in case a particular service is already used by the user **and** there are at least two services available for sign in operations.
 Clicks on 'Add XXX' trigger the call to `Meteor.loginWithXXX`, as usual, while click on 'Remove XXX' will call the method `ATRemoveService` provided by accounts-templates.
 This means you need to have some additional logic to deal with the call `Meteor.loginWithXXX` in order to actually add the service to the user account.
 One solution to this is to use the package [accounts-meld](https://atmospherejs.com/package/accounts-meld) which was build exactly for this puspore.

+#### SignUp field option details

+* `name` - (**required** String) The name of the field to be also used as attribute name into `Meteor.user().profile`.
+Usually all lower-case letters
+* `type` - (**required** String) Specifies the input element type: at the moment supported inputs are: `password`, `email`, `text`, `tel`, `url`.
+More to come...
+* `required` - (optional Boolean, default false) Set the field as required, which means it cannot be left blank.
+* `displayName` - (optional String) The field name to be shown as text label above the input element.
+In case nothing is specified, the capitalized `name` is used.
+The text label is shown only if `displayFormLabels` options is set to true.
+* `placeholder` - (optional String) Specifies the placeholder text to be shown inside the input element.
+In case nothing is specified, the `displayName` or, if not available, the capitalized `name` is used.
+The placeholder is shown only if `showPlaceholders` options is set to true.
+* `minLength` - (optional Integer, default none) If specified require the content of the field to be at least `minLength` characters.
+* `maxLength` - (optional Integer, default none) If specified require the content of the field to be at most `maxLength` characters.
+* `re` - (optional ReGex, default none) Possibly specifies the regular expression to be used for field's content validation.
+Validation is performed both client-side (at every input change iff `continuousValidation` option is set to true) and server-side once the sign-up request is submitted.
+* `errStr` - (optional String) Error string to be displayed in case re validation fails.
+It can also be a [accounts-t9n](https://atmospherejs.com/package/accounts-t9n) registered label, in which case it will be translated based on the currently selected language.
+To see how to register new labels, please refer to the official [documentation](https://github.com/softwarerero/meteor-accounts-t9n#define-translations).

 #### Routing option details